iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 ## Tracked resources

 Resources tracked by DVC can be viewed and managed through the tracked explorer view.
-See at glance which datasets and models have been changed, and use `push` and `pull` to synchronize with your remote:
+See at a glance which datasets and models have been changed, and use `push` and `pull` to synchronize with your remote:

 ![Tracked resources in the explorer